 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Small Cell Lung Cancer.
-To see other pages, use the menu.
-Think of that menu as a roadmap to this full guide.
+Use the menu to see other pages.
+Think of that menu as a roadmap for this complete guide.

 Lung cancer affects more than 200,000 Americans each year.
 About 10% to 15% of people with lung cancer have small cell lung cancer.
 Although cigarette smoking is the main cause of lung cancer, anyone can develop the disease.
 Lung cancer is treatable, no matter the size, location, whether the cancer has spread, and how far it has spread.